 Carr decided that producing the Oscars–even though it didn’t pay anything–would be the best way to vault himself back into the Hollywood limelight.
 In keeping with his ostentatious character, Carr was determined to create an evening that melded Broadway glitz with Hollywood glam.
 The Academy Awards, he predicted, would be a night to remember.

-For both better and worse, his prediction would prove prophetic.
+For better and worse, his prediction would prove prophetic.
 Carr introduced a number of components to the Oscar ceremony that remain tradition to this day.
 Some of his successful innovations include the extended red carpet coverage, the individual presentations of the Best Picture nominees, and the famous line, “The Oscar goes to … ”.

 But those flourishes were far outweighed by Carr’s disastrous decision to do away with a host and rely on famous “couples, companions, costars, and compadres,” as he put it.
 The show was doomed from the start.

 Enter 22-year-old Eileen Bowman dressed as Snow White in a yellow skirt.
 She opened the ceremony with a squeaky-voiced introduction before joining Rob Lowe on stage, where the two launched into an atonal duet.

 Carr watched from offstage, wearing a black sequined dinner jacket.
 At first the singing pair seemed to be playing well to the live audience.
 But an uncomfortable mood quickly spread throughout the theater.

 By the time the show was over, Carr had sweated through his dinner jacket.
 He had no choice but to face his peers at the Governors Ball, held in the Shrine’s Expo Hall, where Academy president Richard Kahn and his wife, Marianne, were accepting muted compliments.